turbolinks/turbolinks-ios/README.md

 ## Features

 - **Deliver fast, efficient hybrid apps.** Avoid reloading JavaScript and CSS.
-Save memory by reusing a single web view.
+Save memory by sharing one WKWebView.
-- **Reuse mobile web views across platforms.** Create your views once, on the server.
-Deploy to iOS, [Android](https://github.com/turbolinks/turbolinks-android), and mobile browsers simultaneously.
+- **Reuse mobile web views across platforms.** Create your views once, on the server, in HTML.
+Deploy them to iOS, [Android](https://github.com/turbolinks/turbolinks-android), and mobile browsers simultaneously.
 Ship new features without waiting on App Store approval.
 - **Enhance web views with native UI.** Navigate web views using native patterns.
 Augment web UI with native controls.
 - **Produce large apps with small teams.** Achieve baseline HTML coverage for free.
 Upgrade to native views as needed.

 ## Requirements

 Turbolinks for iOS is written in Swift 2.1 and requires iOS 9 or higher.
-Web views are backed by WKWebView for full-speed JavaScript performance.
+Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.

 ## Installation